-A reference from 2 employers, one of which should be current or recent will be required.
+A reference from 2 employers, one of which should be current or recent, will be required.

 PVG will be required for successful applicant

 Cornerstone’s Self Directed Support Service exists to support people to employ their own Personal Assistants and/or purchase services using SDS Payments.
 As an organisation we are not the employer but merely assist people to recruit staff when required.
 If you are employed, your contract will be with the person in receipt of the SDS Payment and not with Cornerstone.